Course navigation

 1

-Pick a small project you already know well — it is the fastest way to see Claude Code in action.
-Choosing a familiar codebase means you can immediately judge whether Claude's changes make sense.
+Pick a small project you already know.
+A familiar codebase lets you judge whether Claude's changes make sense right away.

 2